krbnite/krbnite.github.io/_posts/2017-09-18-The-YouTube-Reporting-API.md

 your head explode.
 Fact is, figuring out how to use these APIs can be tricky at first, but once you figure out one, learning the others is simple and straightforward.

+Below, I cover some basics of using the Reporting API.
+My notes all basically pertain to content reports rather than channel reports since my employer own mutliple channels...
+But the notes should be useful for both.

 ---------------------------------------------------------

 ## Basic Set-Up
 ### 1. You Need a Google Account
 There's not much to say here.
 I have a personal account and a work account.
 My work account has been given "content owner" permissions for my work's YouTube content.
 If you're doing a work project, this is likely the situation you are in too.
+Importantly, when you use the API, you will have to be using it with the account associated with the content.

 ### 2. Create a Project
 It doesn't need to be an app or anything.
 A [Google Project](https://support.google.com/cloud/answer/6158853)